-We work with over 900 people a year, helping them to build their sense of wellbeing, sense of community and sense of purpose.
+We work with younger and older people, helping them to build their sense of wellbeing, sense of community and sense of purpose.
 We are on our way to building a stronger, happier society but cannot do it without the support of generous donors.
 These are very strange times and Magic Me is working harder than ever to connect people and champion the rights of people living in care settings to have full and interesting lives.

-Here are some things you can do now:
+- Host an online pub quiz with your family and friends and do some fundraising for Magic Me.
+You can use our 26 London Landmarks guessing game.
+Our quiz sheet is here and you can find the answers here.
 If you’d like to show a bigger version of the quiz or project it for the family you can download a powerpoint version here (the last slide has the answers)

 - If you are running free online workshops or activities and people want to pay – maybe you could ask them to donate to Magic Me – here’s the link for giving.